livarb/vefa-portal/content/peppol/knowledge-base/acceptance-test.md

 * Contact information
 * URL of access point
 * File containing certificate **(Do not send private key!)**

+Please use this subject: *"AP Acceptance testing: [Your company name]"*

 ### Send document to Difi